baatochan/FirstTryWithCSharp/README.md

-# FirstTryWithCSharp
+# First Try with C#
-C# code written by me before the university
+C# code written by me before the university.

 Author: Bartosz Rodziewicz